-$^{246}$ U.S. Gov't Accountability Office, GAO 18-93, Federal Information Officers: Critical Actions Needed to Address Shortcomings and Challenges in Implementing Responsibilities, 80 (Aug.
+&lt;sup>246 U.S. Gov't Accountability Office, GAO 18-93, Federal Information Officers: Critical Actions Needed to Address Shortcomings and Challenges in Implementing Responsibilities, 80 (Aug.
 2018).

-$^{248}$ Email from U.S. Dep't of Homeland Security to Subcommittee staff (May 29, 2019) (On file with Subcommittee).
+&lt;sup>248 Email from U.S. Dep't of Homeland Security to Subcommittee staff (May 29, 2019) (On file with Subcommittee).

-&lt;sup>250 U.S. Gov't Accountability Office, GAO 16-468, Information Technology: Federal Agencies Need to Address Aging Legacy Systems, 30 (May 2016).
+&lt;sup>250 U.S. GOV'T ACCOUNTABILITY OFFICE, GAO 16-468, INFORMATION TECHNOLOGY: FEDERAL AGENCIES NEED TO ADDRESS AGING LEGACY SYSTEMS, 30 (MAY 2016).
+Id.

-individuals who are selected for vacant positions."
-Recently, however, DHS has made efforts to modernize this system and subsequently migrated its COBOL mainframe to the cloud.
+mainframe to the cloud.
 COBOL stands for Common Business Oriented Language and is "a programming language developed in the late 1950s and early 1960s."
 According to DHS officials, the outdated COBOL mainframe was migrated in September 2017, and then the full system was migrated to the cloud in November 2018.